-The summit will begin with a presentation from Robert Sammons of Cushman & Wakefield, who will give an update on Oakland’s rapidly changing real estate market.
-Christopher Thornberg of Beacon Economics will present the much-anticipated annual update to the Oakland Chamber Economic Indicators Report, an annual in-depth analysis of Oakland’s economy.
+The summit began with a presentation from Robert Sammons of Cushman & Wakefield, with an update on Oakland’s rapidly changing real estate market.
+Christopher Thornberg of Beacon Economics presented the much-anticipated annual update to the Oakland Chamber Economic Indicators Report, an annual in-depth analysis of Oakland’s economy.

-The event will also feature a panel discussion of representatives from various industries who will share what brought them here, what they hope to accomplish, and what makes Oakland special.
-The panel will include Denis Ring of Ocho Candy, Peter Weingarten of Gensler, Eric Tao of AGI Avant, and Denise Pinkston of TMG Partners.
+The event featured a panel discussion with representatives from various industries who shares what brought them here, what they hope to accomplish, and what makes Oakland special.
+The panel included Denis Ring of Ocho Candy, Peter Weingarten of Gensler, Eric Tao of AGI Avant, and Denise Pinkston of TMG Partners.

 2015 Economic Development Summit: The Oakland Advantage

-On March 20, 2015, the Oakland Metropolitan Chamber of Commerce held its annual Economic Development Summit at the Oakland Convention Center in downtown Oakland.
-Attended by over 300 Chamber members and guests, the summit focused on themes critical to the city’s economic vitality.
+On March 20, 2015, the Oakland Metropolitan Chamber of Commerce held its annual Economic Development Summit, "The Oakland Advantage," attended by over 300 Chamber members and guests, the summit focused on themes critical to the city’s economic vitality.

-Next, a thought-provoking panel discussion ensued focused on ongoing and upcoming infrastructure developments and investments that create the environment to support existing and emerging New Economy businesses in Oakland.
-Moderated by noted Oakland-based businessman Phil Tagami, chief executive officer of California Commercial and Investment Group, the panel included Andrew Friedman, managing director of Shorenstein Properties LLC’s Capital Transactions Group; David Karol, principal at Ridge Capital Investors, LLC; Peter Weingarten, principal and co-director of Gensler Oakland; and Richard Weinstein, principal at Citrine Advisors.
+Moderated by noted Oakland-based businessman Phil Tagami, chief executive officer of California Commercial and Investment Group, the event panel included Andrew Friedman, managing director of Shorenstein Properties LLC’s Capital Transactions Group; David Karol, principal at Ridge Capital Investors, LLC; Peter Weingarten, principal and co-director of Gensler Oakland; and Richard Weinstein, principal at Citrine Advisors.

-There was also significant consensus around the need to allow Oakland’s economy to continue to grow in the quintessentially Oakland way, and Zimmer seemed to capture the spirit of Oakland’s ongoing economic renaissance best when he commented, “Oakland, I like the way you look.”
+There was significant consensus around the need to allow Oakland’s economy to continue to grow in the quintessentially Oakland way, and Zimmer captured the spirit of Oakland’s ongoing economic renaissance best when he commented, “Oakland, I like the way you look.”